Mamma Mia! (musical): Foreign and touring productions

 A Bulgarian production opened on 18 July 2018, at the National opera and ballet in Sofia.
 There were other shows on 19, 20, 21 and 22 July 2018.

 A revival of the Dutch production premiered at the Beatrix Theater Utrecht in Utrecht, Netherlands on 6 September 2018.

 A production of the musical by East West Players (EWP) in Los Angeles from May to June 2019 featured a cast with all artists of colour, a majority of them Asian-Pacific Islander.
 The production made several allusions to Filipino culture (as this rendition of Donna and Sophie are a Filipina family living abroad), including Tagalog phrases, the tinikling folk dance, and traditional Filipino fashion The production was lauded for its inclusive casting decisions as well as its authentic portrayal of Filipino culture.

 In 2019 a UK and international tour would run into 2020 starting at the Edinburgh Playhouse in September 2019 before heading to La Seine Musicale in October, The Bradford Alhambra Theatre in November, Bord Gais Energy Theatre in Dublin over the Christmas and new year period before continuing on 22 January 2020 at the Theatre Royal Newcastle before continuing to the Southampton Mayflower Theatre, Hull New Theatre, Liverpool Empire Theatre, Birmingham Hippodrome, Bristol Hippodrome and finishing in August at the Theatre Royal Plymouth.
 More dates were to be added.

 Also in 2019, a French-speaking adaptation produced by Just for Laughs was made in Quebec, having a run in Montreal in June, July, and December at the Théâtre Saint-Denis, immediately followed by Quebec City in August at the Salle Albert-Rousseau.
 The production sold over 75,000 tickets over its limited run.

 A non-replica Mexican revival opened in Mexico City on 10 March 2023 at the Teatro de los Insurgentes.
 Later that year, a new Argentine production, starring popular actress Florencia Peña as Donna, premiered on 18 December at the Teatro Luxor in Villa Carlos Paz.
 After the end of the summer season, it transferred to Buenos Aires, where it opened on 10 May 2024 at the Teatro Coliseo.

-Since 2019, the Merybi theatre company from Gemona del Friuli (Udine, Italy) has been representing "Mamma Mia – Ce Spetacul", a very unique adaptation of the musical with Friulian settings and many dialogues and jokes in Friulian; as of May 2023, the musical had been performed seven times in various theatres in the region.
+Since 2019, the Merybi theatre company from Gemona del Friuli (Udine, Italy) has been representing "Mamma Mia – Ce Spetacul", an adaptation of the musical with Friulian settings and many dialogues and jokes in Friulian; as of May 2023, the musical had been performed seven times in various theatres in the region.

 Synopsis

-Before the curtain rises, the orchestra starts playing the overture, which is a montage of instrumental versions of some of Abba's hit songs.
+Before the curtain rises, the orchestra starts playing the overture, which is a montage of instrumental versions of some of ABBA's hit songs.